kuzicki/OMIS-system/README.md

 ## Getting Started

-Follow these steps to get the project running with Docker:
+Follow these steps to get the project running:

 ### 1. Clone the Repository